mrbelowski/CrewChiefV4/README.txt

 CrewChief version 4.8

-Written by Jim Britton (main app, voice acting, Raceroom and PCars implementations), Morten Roslev (Assetto Corsa and iRacing implementation), Vytautas Leonavičius (rFactor2 implementation) and Dan Allongo (Automobilista and rFactor1 implementation).
+Written by Jim Britton (main app, voice acting, Raceroom and PCars implementations), Morten Roslev (Assetto Corsa and iRacing implementation), Vytautas Leonavičius (rFactor2 implementation), Dan Allongo (Automobilista and rFactor1 implementation) and Daniel Nowak (nAudio speech recognition port).
 The application is the result of lots of lots of hard work and input from the guys above as well as some great advice and support from the community and the guys at Sector3 and SMS.

 Additional material from Scoops (fantastic track layout mapping work).
 Fantastic alternate spotter sounds by Geoffrey Lessel, Matt Orr (aka EmptyBox), Clare Britton, Mike Schreiner, Phil Linden and Micha (last name?).
 Also a thank you to Nick Thissen for his work on iRacingSdkWrapper.